-As you tackle the challenges of registration, course selection and scheduling, and later, the hard work required for optimal performance in your courses, it may not feel like it, but you are also at a pivotal moment in your lives.
-You have become a member of a scholarly community and this is a wonderful opportunity to expand your intellectual horizons, discover your passions, meet new people and develop what may become life-long relationships.
+As you tackle the challenges of course selection, scheduling and registration, and later, the hard work required for optimal performance in your courses, it may not feel like it, but you are at a pivotal moment in your life.
+You have become a member of a scholarly community, and this is a wonderful opportunity to expand your intellectual horizons, discover your passions, meet new people, and develop what may become life-long relationships.
 You have a responsibility to yourself, and to the community of which you are a part, to strive to be the best that you can be.